 Diagnosing epilepsy is not simple.
 Doctors gather lots of different information to assess the causes of seizures.
 If you have had two or more seizures that started in the brain you may be diagnosed with epilepsy.

-Your diagnosis is based on finding out what happened to you before, during and after your seizures.
-For example, some types of faints can look like epileptic seizures, and often before fainting a person feels cold, clammy and their vision goes blurry.
-But epileptic seizures happen very suddenly and a person may have no warning that a seizure is about to happen.
+Your diagnosis is based on finding out what happened to you before, during, and after your seizures.
+For example, some types of faints can look like epileptic seizures, and often before fainting a person feels cold and clammy, and their vision goes blurry.
+But epileptic seizures happen very suddenly, and a person may have no warning that a seizure is about to happen.

-Here are some questions that may help you or someone who witnessed your seizure to record useful information about what happened.
+Here are some questions that may help you, or someone who witnessed your seizure, to record information about what happened.

 Before the seizure